cswartzvi/hamilton/docs/integrations/fastapi.md

 app = FastAPI()

-# build the Hamilton driver with the summarization module
+# build the Hamilton Driver with the summarization module
 dr = (
     driver.Builder()
     .with_modules(summarization)